Best HR Software for Small Business in 2026

 Most small businesses start needing HR software when manual spreadsheet tracking breaks down, typically around 15-25 employees.
 Below 15 people, a well-organized Google Drive and a payroll tool like Gusto is often sufficient.

-On G2, BambooHR earns a 4.4/5 rating from 3,758 verified reviews, making it the highest-rated dedicated HRIS for small and mid-sized businesses in that category.
-Gusto Plus earns a 4.6/5 from 11,246 reviews as a payroll-first tool.
+On G2, BambooHR earns a 4.4/5 rating from roughly 5,600+ verified reviews, making it the highest-rated dedicated HRIS for small and mid-sized businesses in that category.
+Gusto Plus earns a 4.6/5 from roughly 12,848 reviews as a payroll-first tool.
+As you approach mid-market headcount, platforms like Namely enter the conversation too.
 The G2 data suggests both are well-regarded, the choice comes down to whether you want an HR-first or payroll-first foundation.

 BambooHR: best dedicated HR platform